 Side curtain-type airbags and seat-mounted side-impact airbags are optional in the Mazda6 i base sedan and standard in other models.
 Antilock brakes and traction control are standard.

 The Mazda6 is pleasant to drive and sportier than some of its rivals.
 This sedan takes curves confidently with modest body lean and satisfying grip.
 Moderate steering effort is accompanied by good feel and feedback.

 Though it's no powerhouse, a V-6 sedan with the manual transmission exhibits spirited performance.
 The clutch is a bit touchy and the gearbox a tad notchy, but it's easy to manipulate.

-Overall, the Mazda6 is quite refined and well built, and it features excellent panel fit.
-Front and rear headroom is adequate, but just passable in the center rear position.
+Overall, the well-built Mazda6 is quite refined and exhibits excellent panel fit.
+Front and rear headroom is adequate, but space is just passable in the center rear position.
 Legroom is very good all around.